abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 // Partial<Blog> generates a new type based on Blog with all the property
 // keys being optional
 const draft: Partial<Blog> = {
-  title: "What kind of title should I type?",
+  title: 'What kind of title should I type?'
 };
 ```